-Today the internet is not that safe as you might think, there are million of pages that you don’t know the origin of their source and as such you can’t trust them that much.
+Today the internet is not that safe as you might think, there are millions of pages that you don’t know the origin of their source and as such you can’t trust them that much.
 I will cover here Google Chrome, but you can use any other option.
 (I use chrome as it’s the fastest browser around, and the most secure.

 After downloading chrome, the first step is to use some very important extension with it that will help you fight viruses: